bluwy/publint/CONTRIBUTING.md

 The `analysis` workspace contains a simple `index.js` script that runs `publint` on popular npm packages.
 Run `pnpm start` to run the script to compute the results.
 The downloaded package tarballs and results are cached in the `cache` directory, so subsequent runs are faster.
 Even so, the script will fetch npm to check the latest package versions, if you want to bypass this on subsequent runs as well, use the `--cache` flag.
 The final results are written to `cache/_results.json` and also loaded by the site locally.

 The `pnpm gist` command uploads and stores the results to a [GitHub gist](https://gist.github.com/bluwy/64b0c283d8f0f3f8a8f4eea03c75a3b8).
 It is then proxied and served by https://publint.dev/analysis.json.
-This is automated to run on CI and by me ([@bluwy](https://github.com/bluwy)) only.
+This is automated to run on CI and by ([@bluwy](https://github.com/bluwy)) only.

 There's also an additional `pnpm bench` command that solely benchmarks the time it takes to lint the poplar packages.
 This can be used to test performance improvements.
 The caching mechanism is the same as `pnpm start`, and also supports the `--cache` flag.